The Great Wave off Kanagawa | Oil Painting Reproduction

 Not only does Mount Fuji provide perspective to the piece, but it also represents stillness and solidity.
 In Japanese culture, Mount Fuji is a sacred object of worship and an emblem of national identity and beauty.
 It also links to ideas of immortality and eternity within Buddhist and Daoist traditions.

-Contrasting this, however, is the unceasing unpredictability of the ocean representing life and death, white and dark, the essential opposites that fascinate all great artists.
+Indeed, a popular interpretation of the mountain’s name suggests “Fu-Shi,” which translates directly as “not death.”
+Instead, Katsushika Hokusai's paintings may represent the artist's ambition for artistic immortality.
+Contrasting this, however, is the unceasing unpredictability of the ocean, representing life and death, white and dark, the essential opposites that fascinate all great artists.

 The wave’s claw-like white foam contrasts with the Prussian Blue and Indigo pigments forming the depths of Hokusai’s ocean.
-Prussian Blue was a relatively new material at the time, of which Hokusai took full advantage.
+Prussian Blue paint was a relatively new material at the time, of which Hokusai took full advantage.

 Where is Hokusai's original artwork?